 in charstring string_serialization:= "UTF-8",

+in universal charstring decoding_info := "",

-in universal charstring decoding_info := "")
+in universal charstring dynamic_encoding := "")

 return integer

 The decvalue_unichar function decodes (part of) a universal charstring into a value.
 The test system shall suppose that a prefix of the universal charstring encoded_value represents an encoded instance of the actual type of decoded_value.
 The optional decoding_info parameter is used for passing additional decoding information to the codec and, if it is omitted, no additional information is sent to the codec.